Saltwater is moving up the Mississippi River. Here's what's being done to stop it

 "The Gulf doesn't have the force to push it over the top."

-Saltwater comes upriver to some extent every year, but has only threatened water supplies about every ten years.
+Saltwater comes upriver to some extent every year, but has only threatened water supplies about every 10 years.
 The Corps built similar multi-million-dollar underwater levees in 1988, 1999 and in 2012.

 A taste of sea level rise